devslopes/functions-exercise-1/exercise-1/exercise-1.md

 ### Exercise 1:

 Let's make a function called getCake that does EXACTLY what we show above.
-We've provided an oven class for you so all you should need to do is write the function
+We've provided an oven object for you so all you should need to do is write the function

 To run this test run